shakeelmohamed/generator-egress/README.md

 generator-egress
 ================

-A Egress site generator for Yeoman.
+An Egress site generator for Yeoman.